Won't you look up at the skyline

 And I know that there is good

-And the in-betweens I never understood
+Now the in-betweens, I never understood

-Would you look at me I'm crazy
+Would you look at me?
+I'm crazy

 But I get the job done

-I'm crazy but I get the job done
+Yeah, I'm crazy but I get the job done

-(It keeps my feet on the ground)
+But I got my philosophy (it keeps my feet on the ground)

-And I trust it like the ground
+And I trust it like the ground (ground)

-That's why my philosophy
+And that's why my philosophy (my phil')

-Keeps me walking when I'm falling down
+It keeps me walking when I'm falling down ('osophy)

-I pushed you cause I loved you guys
+I pushed you 'cause I loved you guys

 I didn't realize

-That you weren't having fun
+You weren't having fun

 And I dragged you up the stairs